bu-bioinfo/bf751/index.md

 ### Office Hours

-Scheduled for 2 hours weekly, based on best cohort availability.
-In person meetings with the instructor are always available upon request.
+In person meetings with the instructor are always available.

 ### Office of Disability and Access Services